secretstartups/handbook/job-families/engineering/security-governance/index.html.md

 ## Responsibilities
 * Professionally handle communications with internal and external stakeholders
 * Maintain up-to-date knowledge of GitLab's product, environment, systems and architecture
-* Educate internal stakeholders on GitLab's Security practicies through formal and informational trainings, handbook improvements and security awareness campaigns
+* Educate internal stakeholders on GitLab's Security practices through formal and informational trainings, handbook improvements and security awareness campaigns
 * Gather and report on established metrics within the Security Assurance programs

 ## Requirements